CCF-ChanLab/MSK-IMPACT-IO/README.md

-Data and associated code to perform analysis in manuscript "An integrated clinical-genetic model for accurate prediction of immune checkpoint blockade efficacy across multiple cancer types".
+Code to perform analysis in manuscript "An integrated clinical-genetic model for accurate prediction of immune checkpoint blockade efficacy across multiple cancer types".